 1932 - An Olympics look west on 7th discovered by Ken McIntyre.
 We're at Broadway with the Warner a block down at Hill St. That's Bullock's department store on the right.

 1932 - Looking north on Hill with the Warner running the Jimmy Cagney boxing film "Winner Take All," a July release.
-Thanks to Noirish Los Angeles contributor Riichkay for finding the photo in the UCLA Adelbert Bartlett Papers Collection.
-It's on Noirish post #55201.
+The photo is on Calisphere from the UCLA Adelbert Bartlett Papers Collection.
+Thanks to Noirish Los Angeles contributor Riichkay for locating the photo for Noirish post #55201.

 1932 - "Love Like He Fights & Boy, Can He Fight - That Red-Head Wonder Boy James Cagney - Puts Sock Appeal In 'Winner Take All.'"
 It's a detail from the Adelbert Bartlett photo.